Ocean Plaza: History

-Ownership
+Ownership controversies

+Ocean Plaza is controlled by Lybid investment union which was co-founded 16 October 2006 by Ukrainian investment and development companies UDP and KAN Development, the latter would also be conducting the construction through its subsidiary.
+In 2009 a $150 million credit was taken from Cypriot company Ethoder Investments Limited to build the mall, the pledge being future Ocean Plaza itself.

-Since July 2012, the mall was co-owned by Russian TPS Nedvizhimost and Ukrainian investment and development companies UDP and KAN Development.
-TPS Nedvizhimost is controlled by Liliya Rotenberg (daughter of Russian oligarch Arkady Rotenberg), Alexander Ponomarenko and Alexander Skorobogatko.
+In July 2012, before the opening, the mall was sold to Russian TPS Nedvizhimost, they would also buy Ethoder who gave Lybid the credit.
+The company was controlled by Arkady Rotenberg, Alexander Ponomarenko and Aleksandr Skorobogatko, oligarchs from the close circle of President of Russia Vladimir Putin.

-After the Russo-Ukrainian War began in 2014, many Ukrainians began to boycott Russian businesses in the country.
+After the Russo-Ukrainian War began in 2014, Ocean Plaza got affected by Do not buy Russian goods! boycott campaign against Russian business that funded the occupation forces.
+After that Rotenberg would list his children Igor and Liliya as the mall's owners instad of himself.
+Using the money received through Ethoder Igor Rotenberg would buy Russian cartridge factories in Tula and Ulyanovsk that would get state contracts to supply Russian Army.

 On 26 November 2018, unknown people attacked the mall with smoke grenades, and visitors were evacuated.
 On 28 November, Sokil nationalist activism organization took Ocean Plaza under their 'peaceful control'.
 Over 200 nationalists captured the mall with a goal of stopping Russian oligarchy from financing the war.
 In social media, the organization described their actions as a peaceful protest and stated that they didn't interrupt the work of Ukrainian business.
 They also told people not to panic and warned them about possible provocations from Rotenberg's allies.

 In October 2019, Liliya Rotenberg left the owner role.
 However, the Cyprus offshore Ocean Plaza Project, which was listed as one of the owners, was owned by Rotenberg family retaining Ocean Plaza's Russian ownership.

+In 2020 Ukrainian businessman and the founder of UDP Vasyl Khmelnytsky bought back a 33.35% stake in Ocean Plaza.